one-among-us/data/people/CutOceanHeyFis1/page.en.md

 We have no way of knowing the exact date of her death.
 All we can do is keep her in our memories.

 > "Thank you, Sis Cuddly.
 Don't forget to come and spar with us often in the future."

+"Hurry and come cut the watermelon, you can slice it into little pieces! 🍉"